Winter is a cold, dark time…especially in your garage.

 For example, there’s no need for an automatic shutoff if the unit tips over.
 You won’t find any child-safety locks either.
 Hopefully, you’ll install this hardwired heater high enough so the children can’t reach it.

-It does have a warning light on the front to let you know if the unit starts to overheat.
+It has a warning light on the front to let you know if the unit starts overheating.

 Finally, it’s certified by the Underwriting Laboratories (UL Certified) in the United States.